Khooshav20/SYSC3110---Scrabble/README.md

 •Letterbag.java <br>
 •Square.java <br>

-- Khooshav Bundhoo
+- Khooshav Bundhoo <br>
- •Board.java
+ •Board.java <br>
- •Readme.txt
+ •Readme.txt <br>
- •Documentation
+ •Documentation <br>

-- Lucas Warburton
+- Lucas Warburton <br>
- •SrabbleGame.java
+ •SrabbleGame.java <br>

-- Alexander Gardiner
+- Alexander Gardiner <br>
- •Player.java
+ •Player.java <br>

 How to run?

- •Install IntelliJ IDEA
+ •Install IntelliJ IDEA <br>

- •Open IntelliJ IDEA and choose Get from Version control
+ •Open IntelliJ IDEA and choose Get from Version control <br>

- •In the URL section, paste this link: https://github.com/Khooshav20/SYSC3110---Scrabble.git
+ •In the URL section, paste this link: https://github.com/Khooshav20/SYSC3110---Scrabble.git <br>

- •Choose your directory and then click on clone
+ •Choose your directory and then click on clone <br>

- •Run the main from ScrabbleGame.java
+ •Run the main from ScrabbleGame.java <br>

 Once done, You are good to go!!
 Have a great game!